SmallBigData/smallbigdata.github.io/scorecards/index.md

 *The Social Data Science Scorecard Deck is an agile project management tool addressing core individual aspects of a social data science project.*

+[comment]: perhaps put in your name and contact info here so people know who wrote this?

 The Deck helps social data science teams to:

 * Detect bottlenecks and reasons for project delays or other problems.